SharkSnack/shiren-4/content/dungeons/bayside-monster-cave.md

 1. Katana (1 open rune slot) → Dragon Grass = Katana (Anti-Dragon)
 2. Katana (Anti-Dragon) → Shoddy Dirk+3 = Katana+3 (Anti-Dragon)

-Remember, all secondary items are synthesized onto the first item:
+Remember, all secondary items are synthesized into the first item:

-- Weapon → Grass → Shield → Grass = Both grasses are synthesized onto the weapon.
+- Weapon → Grass → Shield → Grass = Both grasses are synthesized into the weapon.

 #### Other Notes